tripsnek/tmf/README.md

 This README describes the basics of how reflection works, and many are demonstrated in the [tmf-examples](https://github.com/tripsnek/tmf-examples) repository, which contains multiple fully reflective full-stack architectures  (demonstrated in the above video) using Node or Java Spring Boot backends, and Angular or React frontends.

+ ## When is TMF useful?

+There is no one-size-fits-all software design strategy.
+TMF is useful when:

+ 1. Your domain model has lots of different types of entities with **nested structure** (that is, objects that are "part" of other objects).

+ 2. Your entities are associated with interesting behavior, which can then simply become API methods on the entities themselves.

+ 3. You need to make use of (1) and (2) on both your frontend and backend.

+If all of the data in your app can be represented by a reasonably small set of simple, flat objects, and almost all of the complexity of your app is confined to only your server or client, _TMF will be of little use for that application_, and in fact it will likely only get in your way.

 ## Installation

 ```bash